Shediac, New Brunswick | The Lobster Capital of the World

 The festival is a great way to experience the local culture and try some delicious seafood.

-Explore the Town’s Beautiful Beaches
+Explore the Beautiful Shediac Beaches

 Shediac has several beautiful beaches to choose from, including Parlee Beach and Pointe-du-Chêne Beach.